anshuman-8/Aaraki/README.md

 > Note : Initially, it will take a considerable amount of time before prompting you.
 This is due to the installation of the Llama-2 13b model, which is 24GB in size.
 You can install other LLM models by adding the model's Hugging Face path/id to the config.

-4. To get desired results the prompt template can be improved by updating `template` in `src/app.py`
+4. To get the desired results, the prompt template can be improved by updating `template` in `src/app.py`

 ## TODO
 - Impliment a chat streaming